 No matter what “buzzwords” and salesmanship/promotion that we are presented with.
-There are certain true and tested investment principles that have worked for a long time in the financial markets.
+There are long-standing investment principles that have guided decision-making in financial markets across many different environments and time periods.
 It is the job of an investment manager to not just to advertise that they know those principles, when providing their investment service.
 But to be able apply those principles; and demonstrate that they actually know what they mean within the world of investment management and financial analysis.

-Usually, an average investment management service will provide their client with cautionary note when they seek higher returns for their investments.
-The reason most investment firms in this business will give against a performance-fee only based funds, like Koko Asset Management, is that it involves producing higher returns through investments that are “riskier” or more “speculative”.
+It’s common for investment management firms to advise caution when clients express interest in pursuing higher returns.
+One reason often cited against performance-fee-only structures—such as the one used by Koko Asset Management, which does not charge traditional management fees—is the perception that such models may encourage investment in assets considered “riskier” or more “speculative.”
+While this concern is frequently raised, it’s important to recognize that terms like “risk” and “speculation” are often subjective and context-dependent, and may not reflect a universally agreed-upon standard.
 Now obviously, there is nothing wrong with an investment advisor providing cautionary advice to their client about such risks.
-In fact, it is the job a good financial advisor — as someone who has a duty to warn their clients — to urge caution where there are material risks associated with their client’s investments and to safeguard their assets.
+In fact, it is the job of a good financial advisor — as someone who has a duty to warn their clients — to urge caution where there are material risks associated with their client’s investments and to safeguard their assets.

 What the above does convey however, is that the measures that led one to believe a stock is “risky” or “speculative” are inherently imprecise, and open to a broad spectrum of interpretation.
 Ultimately, any decision made using the client’s capital will be driven by the particular facts of the specific investment under consideration and not by such incomplete measures, which are at its root as commonly used, self-serving generalizations.